floydspace/effect-presentations/effect-scripts/01-effect-next-generation-typescript.md

 This is exactly as unsafe as the original function, but the three places it can crash are now explicitly stated.
 If you want it to never crash, you find alternatives for those .orDie()s

-Here's a verbose version of what that might look like
+Here's an verbose version of what that might look like

 ---